Redmond O'Neal Blames His Parents And Their Fame For His Drug And Emotional Problems

 “This last arrest, something happened to me.
 I’m not doing good.
 I can’t go back, no way can I go back.
 I just can’t do it.
 I hated prison, it wasn’t good.
 I don’t do well in there.”

-O’Neal is described as looking weak and unwell, covered in tattoos, including several on his face.
+O’Neal was described as looking weak and unwell, covered in tattoos, including several on his face.

 — Andy Tillett (@AndyTillett) May 31, 2018

-Ryan O’Neal has had his own struggles with drug addiction and has recently had a battle with cancer.
-Half siblings Tatum and Griffin O’Neal have also fought battles with addiction, and in the past, Griffin O’Neal said that father Ryan had provided Redmond with drugs in the past.
+Ryan O’Neal has had his own struggles with drug addiction and has recently had a battle with cancer, as the Inquisitr has reported..
+Half siblings Tatum and Griffin O’Neal have also fought battles with addiction, and Griffin O’Neal said that father Ryan had provided Redmond with drugs in the past.

 In her will, mother Farrah Fawcett left Redmond enough money to live off of for the rest of his life, but there are conditions on his inheritance managed by Fawcett’s manager, Richard Francis.
 Estate attorney Andrew Mayoras says that ultimately, Francis has control of how the money can be used.